wds4/DCoSL/dips/conceptGraph/README.md

 # construction

+maybe move word, wordType to DIP-100? then define lists (simple and complex) & list items, endorsements, etc as derivates of the notion of a word?

 Currently a word is defined and specified in DIP-104; ought to move this to its own NIP and perhaps reorder some of them (move `publication of a word over nostr` to a later DIP, after `structure of a word`)

 23 May: DIPs-104, 106 have been reassigned; need to make sure changes are propageted throughout this repo